laempy/pyoints/README.md

 ### Conda Build

 If your system is not supported yet, you might build and install it using the [conda reciepe](conda/meta.yaml) specifying your desired Python version.
-Currently Linux (64 bit) and Windows (64 bit) have been tested successfully with Python 3.5 and Python 3.6.
+Currently Linux (64 bit) and Windows (64 bit) have been tested successfully with Python 3.5, 3.6 and 3.7.

 #### Build